velask9/javascript-react-1/Assignments.md

 </div>
 ```

-The Tweets Component is consumed by the Tweet component in the following manner:
+The `Tweet` child component is consumed by the `Tweets` parent component in the following manner:
 ```
 <div className="Tweets">
     <div>Tweet Storm</div>